cse163/book/book_source/source/module-1-introduction-to-python/lesson-2-python-basics/python-basics.md

 A Python program is a series of statements that get executed from top to bottom.
 Right now the only statement we know is the print statement.
 But we will learn others!

 In CSE 163, we will ask you to put a little bit of starter code in every program you write.
-We call this the **main-method pattern** .
+We call this the **main-method pattern**.
 We can't really motivate why you need to use this quite yet; you'll have to trust us that it is the right thing to do.
 We introduce this pattern now to get you in the practice of writing from the onset of your Python journey.
 We will come back in future weeks and actually dive into what this pattern does and why it's necessary.

-Recall that we could write a Python program in a file (in Ed, it shows we write a Python snippet) to print hello world like the following:
+Recall that we could write a Python program in a file to print hello world like the following:

 ```python
 print('Hello world')